 The Intel I21x can vary the time after which its own counter is incremented (every 8 ns) within certain limits.
 The error per counter increment is programmed into the hardware by the algorithm (according to the above formula).

-Figure 4: Advanced control algorithm
+Figure 4: Extended control algorithm

 Complex IEEE 1588 control algorithms